Bianchi will keep fighting, says father

 "I see it, I believe it, I speak to him, I know he hears me.
 The doctors have said that is already a miracle, that nobody has ever survived such a serious accident.
 But Jules does not give up."

 Bianchi has been in hospital since he crashed into a recovery tractor in the wet at the Japanese Grand Prix on Oct.
-5. The team said in an update on Tuesday that he remained critical but stable.

-"The past nine days have been extremely difficult for Jules and his family.
-As a consequence of the accident at Suzuka, a number of medical challenges have needed to be overcome and the situation remains challenging due to the diffuse axonal traumatic brain injury Jules has sustained," the team said.
+5. He has been in a 'critical but stable' condition ever since.

 The driver's parents, brother and sister have been at his bedside for the past week while representatives of Ferrari and Marussia have also been on hand.